How to hold consultation - Collective consultation for redundancy

 • votes can be made secretly and counted accurately

-• there are sufficient employee representatives elected to represent the interests of all affected employees
+• there are enough employee representatives elected to represent the interests of all affected employees

-You should also consider how long employee representatives will be elected for – they must have enough time to provide relevant information and complete consultation.
+You should also consider how long employee representatives will be elected for.
+They must have enough time to complete consultation.

-You should make sure there are enough representatives so that if one is not able to attend a meeting, for example they’re off sick, there will still be representation.
+You should make sure there are enough representatives.
+This is so there's still representation if someone cannot attend a meeting, for example they're off sick.

-If nobody wants to be elected as an employee representative, you should consult with the affected employees directly.
+If nobody is willing to be elected, you should consult with the affected employees directly.
 This should be a last resort.

 Consulting representatives